mashiweirk/hashtagbanner/README.md

 # hashtagbanner
-Adds a hatag banner to your fb profile.
+Adds a hashtag banner to your fb profile.